rautio/remindble/README.md

 # Remindble

-A simple reminder app built using Next.js, TypeScript, Tailwind and Prisma.
+A reminder app built using Next.js, TypeScript, Tailwind and Prisma.
+Using AWS Lambda for managing and sending notifications when reminders expire.
+Using a Postgres DB.

 ## Getting Started